litebird/litebird_sim/docs/source/tutorial.rst

    :class:`.Simulation` object.
 (In this simple example, there is only one :class:`.Observation`, but in more complex examples there can be many of them.)
+7. The objects that were read from IMO are properly listed in the report.

 If you run the example, you will see that the folder ``tut04`` will be populated with the following files: